markandevansh99/Devansh_SCM_Project/README.md

  3. Now, the final and last merge is complete.
 I have accepted the pull request from Animesh Jain to merge his branch Animesh_test and all the 3 branches are now merged into the master.

+                                                  THE END

+   I thank all the three contributors of the project for their constant support and I really like the concept and techniques that they have used in their code.
+Thank You